 Applying for a consolidation loan follows the same process as applying for a personal loan.

 First, you’ll need to review your finances and credit.
 Determine a monthly payment you can afford to make and how long you’d like to be in debt.
 You should also check your credit score and review your credit reports.
 Accessing your credit score is easy and can be done through any number of free services, such as My LendingTree.
-To review your credit reports once for free every 12 months, use AnnualCreditReport.com.
+To review your credit reports for free, use AnnualCreditReport.com.
 If you see any errors, dispute them to help boost your credit.
 Understanding your financial situation and credit can help you determine the lenders you can qualify with and decide what loan terms you’d like.

 Research lenders and apply for prequalification.
 Although you can apply for debt consolidation loans through local lenders like certain big banks and credit unions, online marketplaces like LendingTree can help you research multiple lenders at once.
 You’ll just provide basic personal and financial information, as well as information on the loan you’re seeking before seeing offers (if you prequalify).